GallTech/rag-lab/README.md

 - 📝 **Build React + TypeScript UI alpha**
 - 📝 **Reprovision entire solution using Terraform and Ansible**
 - 📝 **Reprovision stateless services (API, UI, embedding workers) on Kubernetes**
+- 📝 **Once that's all done, it's cloud migration time.
+I'll use the existing provisioning scripts and rebuild the entire thing in Azure and subsequently AWS**